• Home

 velvet effect

 👉 2.
-A spray gun specially dedicated to spraying your pastries.
+A spray gun specially dedicated to spraying your pastries

 If you only bake occasionally, velvet spray is more suitable.

-spray gun for velvet sprayingI was a little apprehensive about using it, but in the end it’s very easy to use.
-Before using it on a dessert, I tested it by spraying water to test the spray.
+I was a little apprehensive about using it, but in the end, it’s very easy to handle.
+Before applying it to a dessert, I tested it by spraying water to check the spray pattern.

 The paint gun must be cleaned immediately after use.
 Fill it with hot water and start spraying to clean the nozzle and the entire duct.

 The water jet must come out clean, with no trace of chocolate.
-If you let the chocolate solidify in the nozzle, it will damage the nozzle and your paint gun will no longer work properly.
+If you let the chocolate solidify in the nozzle, it will damage the nozzle and your paint gun will no longer work properly

 velvet flocking